IluvatarLabs/iluvatarlabs.github.io/_posts/2025-11-11-elastic-speculation.md

 > **How it works:** The metric computes token-level similarity using contextual embeddings from *microsoft/deberta-large-mnli*[^bertscore], then aggregates via precision, recall, and F1-score.
 Each token in the candidate text is matched to its most similar token in the reference text based on cosine similarity in embedding space.

 Both adaptive draft length and early exit maintain semantic fidelity: BERTScore F1 ranges from ~0.89 to 0.94 across all experiments.
-This places outputs well into the semantic equivalence regime—above the 0.90 threshold where texts convey identical meaning[^bertscore].
+This places outputs well into the semantic equivalence regime—above the 0.90 threshold where texts convey identical meaning.
 For context, scores of 0.85-0.90 indicate paraphrase-level similarity, while values below 0.80 signal semantically different content.

 | **Adaptive Draft Length** | **Early Exit** |
 |:---:|:---:|